 How to Budget Money on Low Income

-I agree, budgeting on a low income is hard.
-Assuming you’ve read the first FAQ above on how increasing your income may be the most effective way to give you more flexibly in your budget, let’s discuss how to focus on costs.
+I agree budgeting on a low income is hard.
+Assuming you’ve read the first FAQ above on how increasing your income may be the most effective way to give you more flexibility in your budget, let’s discuss how to focus on costs.

 When on a low income, prioritisation on what you truly value becomes even more important.
 Living and essential costs will make up a larger portion of your income, so your rent/mortgage, utilities and food.